forseti-security/forseti-security/_docs/_latest/concepts/real-time-enforcer.md

 Forseti Real Time Enforcer uses a [Stackdriver log export](https://cloud.google.com/logging/docs/export/) that filters for AuditLog entries that create or update resources, and sends those log entries to a [Pub/Sub topic](https://cloud.google.com/pubsub/docs/overview).
-The `forseti-real-time-enforcer` service account is subscribed to that topic and evaluates each incoming log message and attempts to map it to a recognized resource.
+The `forseti-enforcer-gcp` service account is subscribed to that topic and evaluates each incoming log message and attempts to map it to a recognized resource.
 If it is recognized, Forseti Real Time Enforcer will evaluate the resource against an [Open Policy Agent (OPA)](https://www.openpolicyagent.org/docs/) instance and remediate based on defined